State aid (European Union): United Kingdom's Subsidy Control regime

+The UK chose to establish its own system of control called "Subsidy Control" that aims not only to satisfy its international commitments but also to protect the UK internal market from the damaging effects of unnecessary or excessive subsidies.

+This regime is primarily based upon the Subsidy Control Act 2022, but also takes account of the Windsor Framework and to their international commitments made by the UK.

+The Subsidy Control regime requires public authorities to assess the presence of ‘subsidy’ and where this is found to follow one of seven routes set out in the Subsidy Control Act 2022 to achieve compliance.

+Subsidy Control is a ‘challenge regime’ in which a decision to award a subsidy can be challenged and, if found to be in breach of the Subsidy Control Act 2022 the award can be clawed back from the recipient with interest.

 Examples

 Banking Crisis

-In 2008, the British government was granted permission from the European Commission to provide state aid to nationalise Lloyds TSB during the financial crisis of 2007–08.
+In 2008, the British government was granted permission from the European Commission to provide state aid to nationalise Lloyds TSB during the 2008 financial crisis.
 However, the Commission decreed that because Lloyds TSB's financial requirements had come about from their takeover of HBOS, in order for the state aid to be legal, they would have to sell part of their business.
 Lloyds Bank did this by splitting off TSB Bank as a separate company initially owned by them and sold it to Banco de Sabadell in order to stay within the EU's rules on state aid.